 (d) If within one hundred eighty days, or a time period as provided by law, after the department's acceptance of a completed application, the department, the chairperson, or the board shall fail to render a decision thereon, the landowner may automatically put the land to the use or uses requested in the application, subject, however, to the conditions contained in section 13-5-42.

-(e) No permit application shall be processed by the department or board until any violations pending against the subject parcel or the applicant are resolved.
+(e) No permit application shall be processed by the department or board until any violations pending against the subject parcel are resolved.

 (f) The burden of proving that a parcel of land is a kuleana rests with the applicant.
 The following information shall accompany an application in which the applicant is requesting nonconforming use of kuleana land as defined in this chapter: